dermatologist/dhti/README.md

 ## About
 - 🚀 *Dhanvantari rose out of the water with his four hands, holding a pot full of elixirs!*

-TL; DR: *dhti-cli is for quick prototyping, developing, sharing and testing of Gen AI applications, models, and UI elements within the context of an electronic health record.*
+TL; DR: **dhti-cli is for quick prototyping, developing, sharing and testing of Gen AI applications, models, and UI elements within the context of an electronic health record.**
 [Paper coming soon!](https://nuchange.ca)

 Gen AI can transform medicine.
 But, it needs a framework for collaborative research and practice.
-Dhanvantari is a reference architecture/implementation for such a framework that integrates an EMR ([OpenMRS](https://openmrs.org/)), :link: Gen AI application server ([LangServe](https://python.langchain.com/v0.2/docs/langserve/)), self-hosted LLMs for privacy ([Ollama](https://ollama.com/)), vector store for RAG ([redis](https://redis.io/)), monitoring ([LangFuse](https://langfuse.com/)), :fire: FHIR repository with CQL support ([HAPI + Alphora](https://cloud.alphora.com/sandbox/r4/cqm/)) and graph utilities ([Neo4j](https://neo4j.com/)) in one docker-compose!
+Dhanvantari is a reference architecture and an implementation for such a framework that integrates an EMR ([OpenMRS](https://openmrs.org/)), :link: Gen AI application server ([LangServe](https://python.langchain.com/v0.2/docs/langserve/)), self-hosted LLMs for privacy ([Ollama](https://ollama.com/)), vector store for RAG ([redis](https://redis.io/)), monitoring ([LangFuse](https://langfuse.com/)), :fire: FHIR repository with CQL support ([HAPI + Alphora](https://cloud.alphora.com/sandbox/r4/cqm/)) and graph utilities ([Neo4j](https://neo4j.com/)) in one docker-compose!
 Dhanvantari is inspired by [Bahmni](https://www.bahmni.org/) and **aims to facilitate GenAI adoption and research in areas with low resources.**

 The essence of Dhanvantari is *modularity* with an emphasis on *configuration!* It is non-opinionated on LLMs, hyperparameters and pretty much everything.
 Dhanvantari supports installable Gen AI routines through [LangChain templates](https://templates.langchain.com/) (which we call :curry: **elixir**) and installable UI elements through [OpenMRS O3](https://o3-docs.openmrs.org/) React container (which we call :shell: **conch**).